Our History

 The efforts of our organization and its members have helped Muni acquire more than 20 historic transit vehicles.
 Our volunteers have actively helped restore about fifteen vintage vehicles, including streetcars, cable cars, trolley coaches, and motor coaches.
 While we have essentially completed that mission, our volunteers continue to help keep the streetcars of the F-line sparkling by cleaning them on the line every day.
 We also document the history of vintage street railway operation in San Francisco through our quarterly newsletter, Inside Track, and through our website and its blog, our social media presence, including two Facebook groups, Twitter and Instagram feeds, and a Flickr photography group.

-Market Street Railway served as a catalyst for winning public funding and support to build the F-line historic streetcar service, and is now actively working to bring to reality a second line, the E-Embarcadero to link waterfront destinations from Mission Bay all the way to Fort Mason.
+Market Street Railway served as a catalyst for winning public funding and support to build the F-line historic streetcar service, and brought a second line, the E-Embarcadero to reality in 2015, using tracks of the F-line and N-line light rail to directly link the Caltrain Depot and Giants’ ballpark with the Ferry Building and Wharf destinations.
+(E-line service currently remains suspended following the Covid Pandemic.)

 We have three downtown locations: our San Francisco Railway Museum in the Hotel Vitale building across from the Ferry Building at 77 Steuart Street (Steuart Street F-line stop); an office in the landmark 1904 Flood Building at 870 Market Street, where the F-line intersects with the Powell Street cable cars; and the David L. Pharr Historic Streetcar facility at 1 Buchanan Street (corner of Market & Duboce) on the F-line, in the shadow of the landmark 1937 US Mint, where we take on projects that enhance and contribute to the restoration of the historic fleet.

 The Pharr facility is not open to the public; the Flood Building office is open by appointment only.
-The museum is open 10 a.m.-5 p.m.
+The museum is open 12 Noon-5 p.m.
 Tuesday-Sunday; , closed Thanksgiving, Christmas, and New Year’s Day.

 Reflecting the pride we feel in our name, we have adapted (and registered) the red and green shield used by our most recent namesake predecessor, and incorporated into it our non-profit mission of “preserving historic transit in San Francisco.”
 We welcome your interest as a member and as a volunteer.